outerbounds/airflow-on-minikube/README.md

 ## Setup Metaflow and Airflow in Minikube Cluster

-1. Deploy Airflow using the Helm chart configuration provided in [airflow-minikube-config.yml](./airflow-minikube-config.yml) using the below command.
+1. The below command deploys Airflow using the Helm chart configuration provided in [airflow-minikube-config.yml](./airflow-minikube-config.yml).
 The configuration values attach a volume to the dags folder in the airflow containers.
 Currently, the [dags](./dags) folder in the root of this repository is attached as the common volume.
 Any new files added to this folder will be automatically present inside the airflow-containers.

     ```bash
     helm upgrade --install airflow apache-airflow/airflow \